 - Personal security, such as concerns about harassment, bullying, threats, intimidation, workplace safety, firearms, etc. (Specific procedures for reporting and investigating instances of harassment and bullying are detailed in the GNJ Employee Handbook.)

 - Asset protection, such as concerns about theft or misuse of funds, equipment, materials, supplies, etc.

 - Illegal acts, such as concerns about sexual molestation of children and at-risk adults, the use, sale or possession of illegal substances on conference property, etc.

-You should always feel free to discuss these concerns first with your immediate manager, with our Human Resource Director Jay Kim, or with our CFO / Conference Treasurer Robert Zuckerman.
+Employees are encouraged to discuss their concerns first with their immediate manager, with the Human Resource Director Jay Kim, or the CFO / Conference Treasurer Robert Zuckerman.

-If you have concerns that you do not feel comfortable discussing with your immediate manager, the HR Director or the CFO / Conference Treasurer, or feel that you have not received a satisfactory answer or resolution, please contact:
+If employees have concerns that they do not feel comfortable discussing with their immediate manager, the HR Director or the CFO / Conference Treasurer, or feel that they have not received a satisfactory answer or resolution, they should contact:

-- For financial related concerns: President of our Council on Finance and Administration (Vasanth Victor at email@example.com)
+- For financial related concerns: President of Council on Finance and Administration (Vasanth Victor at email@example.com)

-- For all other concerns: Chair of our Human Resource/Personnel Committee (Iona Harding at firstname.lastname@example.org)
+- For all other concerns: Chair of Human Resource/Personnel Committee of CF&A (Iona Harding at firstname.lastname@example.org)

 If they prefer, they can e-mail both individuals.